HPrevost/Software-Architect-P11/artefacts/architecture/hypothesis-emergency-responder/README.md

 * Increase the quality of emergency treatments and save more lives.
 * Achieve user confidence around the simplicity of such a system.

+/!\ The following requirement lines have been crossed out as they are not relevant because the POC tests have not been run in a production environment

 **We will know we have succeeded when we see:**
 * ~~That over 90% of emergency cases are derived to the nearest relevant hospital in the network~~.
 * ~~That the average of emergency derivations go from 18.25 minutes (today) to 12.00 minutes (desired value)~~.